 What is the GRCB Intern Program?
 Interns at GRCB are youth, ages 16-18, who have previously participated in GRCB for two or more summers, demonstrate exceptional maturity and commitment to the mission of GRCB, and are interested in becoming leaders within the organization.
 Learn more here>>

-My youth was on the waiting list in 2018, do they get preference in 2019?
-Due to an overwhelmingly positive response to our programming, and commitment to accommodate new participants, this year we will be offering a priority period to girls who were wait-listed for 2018 programming.
-If you applied in 2018 but were wait-listed due to lack of space, you will be given priority if we receive your completed application before April 10, 2019.
+My youth was on the waiting list in 2019, do they get preference in 2020?
+Due to an overwhelmingly positive response to our programming, and commitment to accommodate new participants, this year we will be offering a priority period to youth who were wait-listed for 2019 programming.
+If you applied in 2019 but were wait-listed due to lack of space, you will be given priority if we receive your completed application before April 10, 2020.
 Please be sure to indicate this status in you application.
-Please know that we are making an effort to accommodate girls who were wait-listed last year but we still cannot guarantee acceptance.
+Please know that we are making an effort to accommodate youth who were wait-listed last year but we still cannot guarantee acceptance.
 There are limited spaces available for each age and instrument group and we cannot exceed our capacity.
 Please also know, applicants are in no way accepted or wait-listed based on personal content in the applications.
 Our process is solely based on the date the application was received and spaces available per age group.

 What happens if my youth is placed on the waiting list this year?
 If our spaces are full, you will be placed on a waiting list.
-While we cannot guarantee that spaces will become available, we will alert you to any developments in your girl’s application status.
-Girls Rock Campaign Boston is a not-for-profit organization with a mission to empower girls to believe in themselves by providing a supportive community that fosters self-expression, confidence, and collaboration through music education and performance.
+While we cannot guarantee that spaces will become available, we will alert you to any developments in your child’s application status.
+Girls Rock Campaign Boston is a not-for-profit organization with a mission to empower girls, women, and youth and adults with marginalized gender identities to believe in themselves by providing a supportive community that fosters self-expression, confidence, and collaboration through musical education and performance.
 While we are continuing to grow our programming and community each year, we are at an organizational capacity in holding two summer sessions and may be unable to accommodate the number of applications that we receive.

 Do you only teach Rock Music?
 NO!
 While “Rock” is in our name, we support all the ways youth want to “ROCK!” — whatever that means to them!
 We teach, listen to, and love all sorts of music from rock to hip-hop, jazz to folk, pop to punk!
 Youth are encouraged to explore and create any kind of music that they feel passionate about!